alirezamika/flappybird-es/README.md

 # AI Learning to play Flappy Bird using Evolution Strategies

-This agent uses Evolutional Strategies and deep learning models to master the Flappy Bird game.
+This AI agent uses Evolutional Strategies and deep learning models to master the Flappy Bird game.

 Read [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://blog.openai.com/evolution-strategies/) from OpenAI if you are interested.